polinabythebay/node-api/README.markdown

-### Exploring APIs with Node.js
+### Exploring APIs

-I'm using Node.js + two libraries (https + Underscore.js) to explore APIs and answer interesting questions.
+Using

+- Node.js
+- Express.js
+- Underscore.js

+...And more!

-A few questions I'm looking at:
+APIs I'm looking at

-- Looking at the most popular languages in a Github user repo
+- Github